Parsifal-2045/alpaka/README_SYCL.md

 * `alpaka_SYCL_IOSTREAM_KIB`: Kibibytes per block reserved as output buffer for device-side printing.
 This cannot exceed the amount of shared memory per block.
 Only takes effect if `alpaka_SYCL_ENABLE_IOSTREAM` is enabled.
 Default: `64`.
 * `alpaka_SYCL_PLATFORM_ONEAPI`: set to `ON` to enable the oneAPI hardware targets.
 Requires the activation of at least one Intel hardware target (see below).
 * `alpaka_SYCL_PLATFORM_XILINX`: set to `ON` to enable the AMD/Xilinx hardware targets.
+* `MKL_ROOT`: always required.
+Set to the root of your oneMKL installation.
+Example: `/opt/intel/oneapi/mkl/2023.1.0`.
+* `oneDPL_DIR`: always required.
+Set to the CMake path of your oneDPL installation.
+Example: `/opt/intel/oneapi/dpl/2022.1.0/lib/cmake/oneDPL`.

 ### Building for Intel CPUs